Geo Bogza: Adoption of communism and official status

-Late in 1937, Geo Bogza traveled to Spain as a war correspondent in the Civil War, supporting the Republican side.Mihai Dinu Gheorghiu, Lucia Dragomir, Littératures et pouvoir symbolique.
-Colloque tenu à Bucarest (Roumanie), 30 et 31 mai 2003, Maison des Sciences de l'homme, Editura Paralela 45, Paris, 2005, p.240.
+Late in 1937, Geo Bogza traveled to Spain as a war correspondent in the Civil War, supporting the Republican side.
 His position of the time drew comparisons with those of other leftist intellectuals who campaigned against or fought Nationalist forces, including W. H. Auden and George Orwell.
 He was accompanied on this journey by Constantin Lucreția Vâlceanu, who had ambitions of becoming a writer, and whom Bogza asked to contribute to a never-completed novel inspired by the war.
 Soon after their return, in what was a surprising gesture, Vâlceanu split with the leftist camp and rallied with the Iron Guard.

 The writer had grown close to the PCR, but their relations soured c.
 1940, when Bogza was confronted with news that the Soviet Union and Nazi Germany had signed a non-aggression pact.
 Physician G. Brătescu, who maintained contacts with Sașa Pană and other figures in the Romanian avant-garde and, like him, was then a Communist Party militant, recorded that, by 1943, there was a hint of tension between Pană and Bogza.
 Bogza did not however cut off links with Surrealism, and was one of the few to be acquainted with the literature of his friend Sesto Pals, which he later helped promote at home and abroad.

 After World War II and the establishment of a communist regime, the writer adopted and included in his works the themes of Socialist realism, and was awarded several honors.
 During the 1950s, he traveled extensively to the Soviet Union and Latin America, writing several works on topics such as Decolonization.
 In 1955, Bogza became a full member of the Romanian Academy.